awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 ------
 #### [ IoT Analytics Action ]

-An `iotAnalytics` action sends data from the MQTT message that triggered the rule to an channel\.
+An `iotAnalytics` action sends data from the MQTT message that triggered the rule to an AWS IoT Analytics channel\.

 ------
 #### [ more info \(7\) ]